DZ203: Auto-landing testing

 On 19 September 1943, DZ203 was declared obsolete for radar testing and stripped of its top secret rating the next day.
-It was initially intended to send it to the TFUs Communications Flight, but it was instead picked up to test experimental automatic blind landing equipment also being developed by the TRE.
+It was initially intended to send it to the TFUs Communications Flight, but it was instead picked up to test experimental automatic blind-landing equipment also being developed by the TRE.
 Of the many aircraft available in the TFU, the 247 had the ideal combination of size and performance to test the system intended for cargo aircraft and bombers.

-The experimental system was based on the SCS-51, a blind landing system introduced by the US in 1942.
+The experimental system was based on the SCS-51, a blind-landing system introduced by the US in 1942.
 The SCS-51 formed the basis for the modern instrument landing system (ILS), which offers enough accuracy to bring the aircraft to an altitude of 200 feet above the ground.
 At that "decision height", the runway has to be visible or the pilot aborts the landing.
 While the system was accurate enough for landing in fairly bad weather, it was not enough for a true auto-land system.
 To make that work, the TRE team added a radio altimeter to judge the proper time to flare, and a magnetic cable running off the end of the runway to provide accurate lateral guidance along the runway centerline.

 By the time the equipment was ready to test, DZ203 was long overdue for an overhaul.
 Some consideration was given to returning it to the US, but eventually, it was decided to carry this out at Defford.
 This effort began in July 1944 and took three months and 800 man-hours to complete, returning as the rechristened DZ203/G. The first completely automatic approach and landing was carried out during the day on 16 January 1945, with Griffiths at the controls.
 The feat was repeated for the first time at night and in heavy fog on the night of 21 February, the first automated blind landing.
 Tests continued until April when the landing gear failed to extend on landing and the aircraft suffered minor damage.
 It was repaired and returned to testing.

 Scrapping

 In 1945, the TRE formed a separate Blind Landing Experimental Unit at RAF Martlesham Heath but there are no records of DZ203 flying there.
 A 30 October meeting of the Aircraft Establishment Committee at Defford decided to reduce the size of the fleet, and DZ203 was struck from the list.
-It was ultimately scrapped, reportedly after being damaged in a hangar collapse during a snow storm, by Number 34 Maintenance Unit at RAF Sleap in August 1947.
+It was ultimately scrapped by Number 34 Maintenance Unit at RAF Sleap in August 1947, reportedly after being damaged in a hangar collapse during a snow storm.